Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 To get started, you can begin on our homepage (Q1Medicare.com

-) and see the box that is entitled "Review 202X Medicare Part D Plans" with a listing of state abbreviations for stand-alone Medicare Part D prescription drug plans.
+) and see the box that is entitled "2021 Medicare Part D plans" with a listing of state abbreviations for stand-alone Medicare Part D prescription drug plans.
 For example, if you live in the Commonwealth of Virginia, choose "VA", you will be taken to an overview of all Medicare Part D prescription drug plans in Virginia: https://PDP-Finder.com/VA

 On this page, you can see the name of the Medicare Part D plans, the monthly premium, the initial deductible, and the co-payment rate for the different drug tiers.